najibkr/flutter_course_codes_repo/notes.md

-#Projects that we will create throughout the course:
+# Projects that we will create throughout the course:

+1. School Grading System Application
-1. Simple Calculator
+2. Simple Calculator which can do arithmetic Operator
-2. Numbers Guessing Game
+3. Numbers Guessing Game
+4. Multiplication Table Game
-3. End to End Encryption Messeging App
+5. End to End Encryption Messeging App
-4. Weight, Distance and Temperature Converter
+6. Weight, Distance and Temperature Converter
-5. Creating a Stopwatch
+7. Creating a Stopwatch
-6. Creating a TODO application
+8. Creating a TODO application
-7. Numbers Representation Converter Decimal, Binary, Octal, HexaDecimal
+9. Numbers Representation Converter Decimal, Binary, Octal, HexaDecimal
-8. English to Persian Translator,
+10. English to Persian Translator,
-9. Pig Latin Game
+11. Pig Latin Game
-10. Sorting a List of numbers
+12. Sorting a List of numbers
-11. Sorting Alphabet
+13. Sorting Alphabet
-12. Creating a chatbot
+14. Creating a chatbot

 # Projects Ideas: